Al-Asad Airbase

-Al-Asad Airbase is an Iraqi airbase located in al-Anbar Governorate of western Iraq.
-It was originally known as Qadisiyah Airbase.
+Al-Asad Airbase, previously Qadisiyah Airbase is an Iraqi airbase located in Anbar governorate.

 It was the second-largest US military airbase in Iraq during Operation Iraqi Freedom.
-Until January 2010, it was the home of the II Marine Expeditionary Force/Multi-National Force West.
+Until January 2010, it was the home of the II Marine Expeditionary Force/Multinational Force West.
 Other major tenants have included the 3rd ID's 4th IBCT, 82nd Airborne Division Advise & Assist Brigade, 332nd Medical Brigade, 321st Sustainment Brigade, Vertical Onboard Delivery Detachment-1 (VOD-1), VAQ-141, Navy Customs Battalion Juliet, elements of the Iraqi Army's 7th Division, and the United States Air Force (USAF).

-On December 26, 2018, President Donald Trump and his wife Melania visited the soldiers stationed at the base.
-On November 23, 2019, Vice President Mike Pence and his wife Karen visited the troops ahead of Thanksgiving.
-On January 8, 2020, the air base came under an Iranian ballistic missile attack in retaliation for the killing of Quds Force leader Qasem Soleimani in a U.S. drone strike a few days earlier.
+On 26 December 2018, President Donald Trump and his wife Melania visited the soldiers stationed at the base.
+On 23 November 2019, Vice President Mike Pence and his wife Karen visited the troops ahead of Thanksgiving.
+On 8 January 2020, the air base came under an Iranian ballistic missile attack in retaliation for the killing of Quds Force leader Qasem Soleimani in a U.S. drone strike a few days earlier.

+Following the end of the military mission of the US-led 'Global Coalition against Daesh', the withdrawal of US troops from Al-Asad base began in September 2025.
+The responsibility for securing and closing Al-Asad Airbase in Iraq fell to the 1st Battalion, 194th Field Artillery Regiment, 2nd Brigade Combat Team, 34th Infantry Division, Iowa Army National Guard.
+The withdrawal concluded in January 2026, with the Iraqi armed forces assuming full control of the base.